pyload/pyload/docs/api/thrift_api.rst

 see :class:`Api <module.Api.Api>`.

-Of course its possible to access the ``core.api`` attribute in plugins and hooks, but much more interesting is the possibillity to call function from different programs written in many different languages.
+Of course its possible to access the ``core.api`` attribute in plugins and hooks, but much more interesting is the possibility to call function from different programs written in many different languages.

 pyLoad uses thrift as backend and provides its :class:`Api <module.Api.Api>` as service.
 More information about thrift can be found in their  wiki [2]_.